LeafandJam/leaf-guides/content/posts/roms.md

 categories: ["roms"]
 ---

 Roms are the game files used by emulators!

+# Download ROMS

 For ROMS a great source is [Vimm's Lair](https://vimm.net/?p=vault).

 An in depth guide is to come at some point.